koenige/zzform/inc/readme.txt

 				-> path_sql		only if this sql query is needed for constructing the extension of a file path -> display_field	field to be displayed instead of ID -> hide_novalue = false: as a default, the choice of no value for a radio button set will be hidden.
-By setting this value to false, it will be shown. image
+By setting this value to false, it will be shown.
+				-> size_select_too_long: if set, this will be the size of input if a select is not shown but input field instead image
 				-> path			syntax = see below
 				-> default_image	in case, path leads to no existing image, use this as a default_image (full path only)